trustoverip/tswg-acdc-specification/spec/spec.md

 An Edge-group shall not have a node, `n`, field.

 ##### SAID, `d` field
-The SAID, `d` field is required and shall appear as the first field in the Edge-group block.
+The SAID, `d` field is optional but when it appears it shall appear as the first field in the Edge-group block.
 The value of this field shall be the SAID of its enclosing block.

 ##### UUID, `u` field
-The UUID, `u` field is optional, but when it appears, it shall appear as the second field in the Edge-group block.
+The UUID, `u` field is optional, but when it appears, it shall appear as the second field in the Edge-group block following the SAID, `d`, field.
 The value of this field shall be a cryptographic strength salty-nonce with approximately 128 bits of entropy.
 When present, the UUID, `u` field means that the block's SAID, `d` field value provides a secure cryptographic digest of the contents of the block [@Hash].
 An adversary, when given both the block's sub-schema and its SAID, cannot discover the remaining contents of the block in a computationally feasible manner, such as a rainbow table attack [@RB][@DRB].
 Therefore, the block's UUID, `u` field securely blinds the contents of the block via its SAID, `d` field notwithstanding knowledge of both the block's sub-schema and SAID.
 Moreover, a cryptographic commitment to that block's SAID, `d` field does not provide a fixed point of correlation to the block's field values themselves unless and until there has been a disclosure of those field values.

 ##### Operator, `o` field
 The Operator, `o` field must appear immediately following the SAID, `d` field,  and UUID, `u` field (when present) in the Edge-group block.
 The Operator field in an Edge-group block is an aggregating (m-ary) operator on all the nested labeled Edges or Edge-groups that appear in its block.
 This differs from the Operator, `o` field in an Edge block (see below).